-*- coding: utf-8 -*-

 # Return immediately for methods that ignore noise.

-# Note we do this silenetly assuming the function wrapper below
+# Note we do this silently assuming the function wrapper below

 return